TeknoAnka/GONULLU/README.md

-# Gonullu uygulamasi
+# Gönüllü App

-Gonullu uygulamasi, LupuS dağıtımının paketlerini derlemek üzere hazırlanmıştır.
-Uygulama, docker imajlarını kullanarak, derleme sisteminin kuyruğundan bekleyen paketleri pisi paketi haline getirir ve derleme sistemine gönderir.

-Bu uygulamayi kullanmak için LupuS kullanmaniz şart değildir.
-Docker destekleyen herhangi bir linux dağıtımınıda da kullanıyor olabilirsiniz.
+The Gönüllü application is designed to compile packages for the LupuS distribution.
+Using Docker images, the application converts packages waiting in the build system queue into pisi packages and sends them to the build system.

+You do not need to use LupuS to use this application.
+You can use any Linux distribution that supports Docker.

-## Kullanim
+## USE:

-Uygulamayı sisteminize indirmek için
+To download the application to your system

   	   git clone https://github.com/TeknoAnka/GONULLU.git
   	   cd gonullu
   	   sudo python3 setup.py install

-ya da
+OR

   	   sudo pip3 install git+https://github.com/TeknoAnka/GONULLU.git

-Uygulamayı güncellemek için
+To update the application

   	   sudo pip3 install git+https://github.com/TeknoAnka/GONULLU.git --upgrade

-Uygulamaya verilebilecek parametreleri gormek icin:
+To see the parameters that can be given to the application:

   	   gonullu -k

-ya da
+OR

 	   gonullu --kullanim

-Parametre vermeden kullanırsanız 1 adet cpu ve hafızanın %50'sini kullanacak şekilde ayarlanmistir.
+If used without specifying any parameters, it is configured to use 1 CPU and 50% of the memory.

-## Parametreler
+## Parameters:

-* -k veya --kullanim:
+* -k OR --kullanim:
-Yazılımın kullanımı ile ilgili bilgi içerir
+Contains information about the use of the software.

-* -m veya --memory
+* -m OR --memory
-Docker tarafından kullanılacak fiziksel ramin limiti
+The limit of physical RAM that can be used by Docker.

-* -c veya --cpu
+* -c OR --cpu
-Docker tarafından kullanılmak üzere ayarlanacak cpu sayısı
+Number of CPUs to be allocated for use by Docker

-* -e veya --email:
+* -e OR --email:
-Mail adresiniz
+Mail address